LiMinggang/madedit-mod/README.txt

 Mod v0.4.16
 New: Change foreground and backgroud colour for all the text controls in main frame
-Fix: wxAuiNotebook don't show selected tab automatically if it's beyond the view boundary Update wxWidgets to 3.1.2
+Fix: wxAuiNotebook don't show selected tab automatically if it's beyond the view boundary
+Fix: With BOM for UTF8 in New Document settings was ignored #275 Update wxWidgets to 3.1.2

 Mod v0.4.15